-Anti-tuberculosis antibiotic trials — Several observations have suggested a link between Crohn's disease and mycobacteria, which provided the rationale for several small trials of antituberculous therapy in patients with Crohn's disease.
+Anti-tuberculosis antibiotic trials — Several observations have suggested a link between Crohn disease and mycobacteria, which provided the rationale for several small trials of antituberculous therapy in patients with Crohn disease.

-Lower antibiotic doses also appear to be effective and reduce the risk of side effects.
+Lower antibiotic doses also appear to be effective, reduce the risk of side effects, and are helpful adjuncts to immunosuppressive therapy.
 A double-blind, placebo-controlled study of either ciprofloxacin 500 mg twice daily or placebo in combination with infliximab 5 mg/kg for 18 weeks showed a significantly increased response with ciprofloxacin (73 percent) compared with placebo (39 percent) .
-Of potential importance, patients with Crohn's-related NOD2 variants had worse outcomes to antibiotics and infliximab (0 percent) than did patients with NOD2 wild type genotypes (33 percent healing) .
+Similarly, a double-blind, placebo-controlled trial of 76 patients demonstrated a higher fistula closure rate for adalimumab plus ciprofloxacin 500 mg twice daily as compared with adalimumab plus placebo after 12 weeks (65 versus 33 percent), although some fistulae opened after the ciprofloxacin was stopped .
+Of potential importance, patients with Crohn disease-related NOD2 variants had worse outcomes to antibiotics with or without infliximab than did patients with NOD2 wild type genotypes [41,42].
 In an uncontrolled study of concomitant therapy of perianal fistulas, patients who received azathioprine plus antibiotics achieved a significantly better response (48 percent) than those without immunosuppression (15 percent) .
 (See "Perianal complications of Crohn disease".)

-Postoperative recurrence — Optimal strategies to prevent postoperative recurrence of Crohn's disease are evolving.
-One trial showed that the combination of metronidazole and azathioprine was superior to treatment with metronidazole alone .
-A potential role for antibiotics is supported by the observation that recurrent disease develops only when the mucosa is reexposed to luminal contents, suggesting that bacteria may have a role in promoting disease recurrence .
+Postoperative recurrence — Optimal strategies to prevent postoperative recurrence of Crohn disease are evolving.
+One trial showed that the combination of metronidazole and azathioprine was superior to treatment with metronidazole alone , although another study showed only a nonsignificant trend in favor of addition of metronidazole .
+A pilot study showed no benefit of ciprofloxacin alone for preventing recurrent disease .
+A potential role for antibiotics is supported by the observation that recurrent disease develops only when the mucosa is re-exposed to luminal contents, suggesting that bacteria may have a role in promoting disease recurrence .
 (See "Medical prophylaxis of postoperative Crohn disease", section on 'Antibiotics'.)

 ULCERATIVE COLITIS — Controlled trials of narrow spectrum antibiotics in ulcerative colitis have not demonstrated a consistent benefit.
 Thus, they have little, if any, role in the treatment of active disease except in patients with septic complications related to fulminant colitis in whom they may help to avert a life-threatening infection.
-However, limited studies raise the possibility of an effect of broad spectrum antibiotic therapy.
+However, limited studies raise the possibility of an effect of broad spectrum antibiotic therapy in patients refractory to multiple immunosuppressive agents [49,50].
 (See "Management of severe ulcerative colitis".)

-The following illustrate the range of findings in the largest reports:
+The following illustrate the range of findings in the largest placebo-controlled reports:

 ●70 patients with mild or moderately active ulcerative colitis were randomly assigned to ciprofloxacin (250 mg twice daily) or placebo for 14 days in addition to oral and rectal corticosteroids as well as olsalazine .
 No significant differences in remission rates were observed (71 versus 72 percent).